facelessg00n/BerlaTools/README.md

 #
 ## Usage
-Place the python file is the same direcotry as CSV files to be analysed. berlaNetwork with default to loading a sample dataset from /samples/Contact1.csv to ensure networkx and matplotlib are working correctly.
+Place the python file is the same direcotry as CSV files to be analysed.

+berlaNetwork will default to loading a sample dataset from /samples/Contact1.csv to ensure networkx and matplotlib are working correctly.
 Once it is working open the file in an editor and modify the line in the file to read `demo_mode = False`

 Then run with run with `python3 berlaJoin.py` , `python3 berlaNetwork.py` or `python3 berlaLocation.py`.
 Converted files will be output to the same directory.\